philmikejones/beginning-mapping/handout.md

 Tick `Max cores to use` and enter a number.
 If you do not know how many cores your computer has QGIS is pretty good at detecting this, so click up until you can no longer increase the number of cores, then simply drop one.
-If in doubt, most consumer computers have four, so specify three and press `Ok`.
+If in doubt, most modern laptops have four, so specify three and press `Ok`.

 ### Default CRS